David Snively: Later life

 Following his diving career, Snively became a fitness expert and personal trainer and started his own business named DBS Fitness Concepts after having spent a number of years as a group exercise class trainer.
-Snively also hosted two popular TV work shows, Great Shape (1989-1984) on CFCF TV in Montreal, and later the Caribbean Workout (1994-2004) on TSN, OLN and OUT TV.
+Snively also hosted two popular TV work shows, Great Shape (1989-1984) on CFCF TV in Montreal, and later the Caribbean Workout (1994-2003) on TSN, OLN and OUT TV.
 During a power yoga class with a premier instructor, he dislocated his shoulder when his instructor tried to manipulate his body into a "challenging pose".

 Following disappointments in his earlier diving career, Snively realized his dream of winning a world title in August 2017, when at the age of 57 he won three world titles, winning gold medals in the men's 1-metre, 3-metre and platform events during the FINA World Masters Championships in Budapest.
 He had previously intended upon participating in the World Masters Championships in 2014, only to sustain a knee injury and later needed an emergency appendectomy in January 2017.
 He prepared by training at the pool up to four times a week, although limited his time there to just a half-hour warmup and no more than an hour practicing on a diving board.
-Snively also won 7 medals, 2 Gold, three Silver, and two Bronze at the 2019 World Masters Championships in Gwangju, South Korea in 2019.
+Snively also won 7 medals: 2 gold, three silver, and two bronze at the 2019 World Masters Championships in Gwangju, South Korea in 2019.

 Personal life

-Born in July 1960, Snively attended the 'John'Renny High School and was described by a classmate as a quiet, average student.
+Born in July 1960, Snively attended John Rennie High School in Pointe Claire, Quebec, and was described by a classmate as a quiet, average student.
 Snively graduated from SMU in Dallas, Texas in 1982, winning the Scholastic Achievement Award (highest GPA of any athlete at SMU) and the Outstanding Management of Science and Computers award, his graduating major.
 Snively came to SMU in 1978 on an athletic scholarship, but within one year switched to an academic scholarship thanks to his high GPA.
-His nephew is NHLice hockey player Joe Snively.Snively is married, and lives in Canada with his husband and three children.
+His nephew is NHL ice hockey player Joe Snively.

+Snively is married, and lives in Montreal with his husband and three children.